mvolkmann/blog/src/rust.md

 Lifetime annotations only apply to references.
-All reference parameters and reference return types have a lifetime, but the Rust compiler automatically determines them in most cases.
+All reference parameters and reference return types have a lifetime, but in most cases the Rust compiler automatically determines them.
-When it cannot, you must explicitly specify them.
+It does so using these three simple "lifetime elision" rules:

+1. Each parameter with a reference type and no specified lifetime parameter is assigned a unique lifetime parameter.
+1. If all the reference parameters now have the same lifetime and the return type is a reference, it is assigned the same lifetime as the reference parameters.
+1. If the function is a method
+   (indicated by the first parameter having the name `self`), the `self` parameter is a reference (`&self` or `&mut self`), and the return type is a reference, the `self` reference and the return type reference are given the same lifetime parameter.
+   The reason for this is that it is common for such a method to return a reference to part of `self`.

+If after applying these rules to a function whose return type is a reference the lifetime of the return type is still unknown, the compiler outputs a "missing lifetime specifier".
+This means that lifetimes must be explicitly specified.
-This is typically only needed when there are multiple reference parameters and more than one of them can be returned.
+Typically explicit lifetime parameters are only needed when there are multiple reference parameters and the return type is a reference.
+When this is the case,
-Usually the same lifetime is used on all of the reference parameters AND on the return reference type.
+often the same explicit lifetime parameter is added to all of the reference parameters AND the return reference type.

 Lifetime annotations used in function signatures are declared by listing them in angle brackets just like generic types.